Best Banks for Small Businesses - Complete Guide

 Features and Benefits

-For solopreneurs who want more, Lili offers an optional Pro plan that includes a high-yield savings account where you can earn interest on your business savings.
-The Pro plan also unlocks additional features like enhanced analytics and priority customer support.
+To the solopreneurs who desire to go a notch higher, Lili will provide a Pro plan which has a high yield savings account where you can earn interest on your business savings.
+The Pro plan also opens the other features such as priority customer support and further analytics.

 Customer Experience